department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA-Ticket-Processes.md

 ## Sample Journey

-**This is a sample scenario for a high priority ticket created by a VFS team using the standard CAIA intake request form**
+_This is a sample scenario for a high priority ticket created by a VFS team using the standard CAIA intake request form._

 <details><summary>Toggle to view a sample Ticket Journey</summary>